 Pressure from other people can also affect how quickly a person becomes addicted to a substance.
 On their own, they may have only tried it once and been fine.
 But with pressure to repeatedly use the substances, it becomes more likely that the body will start to become addicted.

-The best scenario is to avoid substance abuse all together.
-Addiction can be a rapid process that is difficult to reverse once started.
+The best scenario is to avoid substance abuse altogether.
+Addiction can be a rapid process that ‘s hard to reverse once started.
 If you are in the beginning stages of addiction, it’s important to get help right away; don’t let the problem escalate into a full-blown and life-altering addiction.